hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

   Revisit :ref:`helm-sv-ingress` with the updated migration ID in mind.
 * Note that the exposed CometBFT port and CometBFT ``externalAddress`` are changed due to a limitation in CometBFT.
   There is no fundamental need to use the port numbers suggested in the runbook, the only requirement is that either the (external) host IP of the CometBFT pod must be different for each migration ID or its (external) port number.
-* Note that these instructions do not yet support an actual upgrade of the Canton software during a synchronizer migration.
-We will follow-up with instructions on configuring different Canton versions in a future iteration.

 .. _sv-upgrades-catching-up: